 Photo courtesy of Feltman’s of Coney Island

 Several years back, 6sqft told the story of the original Coney Island hot dog.
 Started in 1867 by German immigrant Charles Feltman, who’s considered the inventor of the hot dog on a bun, the Coney Island eatery and amusement park Feltman’s eventually closed in 1954.
 But brothers Michael and Joe Quinn brought the brand back in 2015, in part because they themselves love Coney Island red hots but more so to honor the legacy of their late brother Jimmy, who died in the 9/11 World Trade Center attacks at just 23.
-This year, they’ll continue to honor Jimmy with a special fundraiser for Tuesday’s Children, to which they’ll donate 100 percent of proceeds from the new Feltman’s 19th Annual Jimmy Quinn Baseball Game Fundraiser Package.
+This year, they’ll continue to honor Jimmy with a special fundraiser for the 3 Brothers Foundation, which supports veterans and service members, to which they’ll donate 100 percent of proceeds from the new Jimmy Quinn 2021 Memorial T-Shirt.

 A memorial for Jimmy that had been up at McSorley’s; Photo courtesy of Feltman’s of Coney Island